 Note: Figma uses the matrix CSS transform property for flip transformations.
-You can view the CSS values of the transformation in the Inspect panel of the right sidebar.
+You can view the CSS values of the transformation in the Dev Mode.

 Once you have applied a flip transformation to a selection, Figma will continue to use the matrix transformation CSS property, even if you later apply rotation to your selection.

 Every shape, text object, or image you add to the canvas has its own layer in the canvas.
 This allows you to adjust each layer individually as you create cohesive and complex designs.

 You can adjust the position of layers in the canvas along any of the three dimensions or axes: horizontal (

 X axis), vertical (

 Y axis), and depth (